 This video contains:

 - The United States Food and Drug Administration (FDA) history and role in a nutshell

 - Types of clinical trial documentation

 - Strategies and resources to improve consistency and productivity

 CIOL membership discount: 10% (the code is available on the membership page)

 Ideal for medical and pharmaceutical translators working, or wishing to work, in the field, and seeking guidance for working to FDA requirements.

-This webinar will provide you with a solid linguistic and extra-linguistic foundation for translating medical documentation relating to clinical trials.
+This video will provide you with a solid linguistic and extra-linguistic foundation for translating medical documentation relating to clinical trials.